aws-samples/amazon-omics-tutorials/example-workflows/nf-core/workflows/scrnaseq/AWS-HEALTHOMICS.md

     --parameters file://${workflow_name}/test.parameters.json
 ```

-You can then monitor the progress of the workflow via the [Amazon Omics Console](https://console.aws.amazon.com/omics/home#/runs).
+You can then monitor the progress of the workflow via the [AWS HealthOmics Console](https://console.aws.amazon.com/omics/home#/runs).
 The workflow should complete in ~1hr.

 ## Congrats!

-The above process should take no more than 1-2hrs to complete and at the end you will have successfully run the nf-core/scrnaseq workflow using Amazon Omics.
+The above process should take no more than 1-2hrs to complete and at the end you will have successfully run the nf-core/scrnaseq workflow using AWS HealthOmics.
 From this point you can further customize the workflow as needed.

 ## Further reading: migration details